jianboqi/CSF/README.md

 Note: This code has been changed a lot since the publication of the corresponding paper.
 A lot of optimizations have been made.
 We are still working on it, and wish it could be better.

-At last, if you are interested in Cloudcompare, there is a good news. our method has been implemented as a Cloudcompare pulgin, you can refer to : https://github.com/cloudcompare/trunk
+At last, if you are interested in Cloudcompare, there is a good news. our method has been implemented as a Cloudcompare plugin, you can refer to : https://github.com/cloudcompare/trunk